Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 ### 4. Establishment of the Islamic State

-Umayyad: 661 - 750
+Umayyad Rule: 661 - 750

 661 - 680: Muawiya RA
 Initial deal with Hasan RA that he would give up any claims of caliphate and spend his days as a scholar and worshipper.
 The role and style of a Caliph changed with Muawiya to resemble the Kings/Emperors of other nations and change to a Monarchy system of succession.

 670 - 680: Uqba ibn Nafi RA campaigned throughout North Africa especially through Berber lands weakening the Byzantines further
-674 - 678: Attempt to siege Constantinople failed, and Abu Ayyub Al-Ansari martyred and buried near the wall.
+674 - 678: Attempt to siege Constantinople failed, and Abu Ayyub Al-Ansari was martyred and buried near the wall.

-Controversially appointed his son Yazid as successor well before his own death and demanded bayah from other regional leaders.
+He controversially appointed his son Yazid as his successor well before his death and demanded bayah from other regional leaders.

 Yazid faced allegations of a life unbefitting of a Caliph, accusations of Alcohol, singing girls and other luxuries were levied.

 Husain RA given promises by people of Kufa to support him against Yazid so decided to migrate to Kufa against the warning of Abdullah ibn Zubair that the Kufans would not truly support him.
-When Yazid sent his governor to Kufa to stamp out opposition the Kufans abadoned their support for Husain before he arrived.
+When Yazid sent his governor to Kufa to stamp out the opposition the Kufans abandoned their support for Husain before he arrived.
 Battle of Karbala: Husain RA surrounded and killed by Yazid's forces
 680: Abdullah ibn Zubair declares revolt against Yazid
 683: Yazid passes away

-Rebellion still continuing all over the caliphate
+Rebellion still continued all over the caliphate
 683 - 634: Mu'awiya ibn Yazid
 684 - 685: Marwan
 685 - 705: Abd al-Malik ibn Marwan